BGS: A Renewed Focus on the Future of Biomedical Research

 Photos by Matt Gillis Photography, provided courtesy of The New York Academy of Sciences

 Born and raised in the Germantown section of Philadelphia, Ishmail Abdus-Saboor’s love of science was sparked by field trips with his third-grade teacher.
-Today, this third-generation college grad with a PhD in Cell and Molecular Biology — and newly appointed Mitchell J. and Margo Krody Blutt Presidential Assistant Professor of Biology — talks about heading up his own Penn lab, nurturing a new generation of researchers, and helping minority students thrive in the science world.
+Today, this talented alumnus with a PhD in Cell and Molecular Biology — and newly appointed Mitchell J. and Margo Krody Blutt Presidential Assistant Professor of Biology — talks about heading up his own Penn lab, nurturing a new generation of researchers, and helping minority students thrive in the science world.

 Do you remember when you first became interested in science?
 When did you first consider it as a career?